dpap31/TimeClock/readme.md

 **Last** - The "last" action displays the last punch made.

+**Divider** - The "divider" action adds a divider to the CSV to help you separate time periods.

 **Open** - The "open" action displays the CSV spreadsheet.

 ## Configuration